How do I enrol my child?

 Q: My child has special needs, what does the Kindergarten offer to help?

-A: Children who have extra needs are welcome at this Kindergarten.
+A: All children are welcome at this Kindergarten.
 If you have any reports from Paediatricians, Speech pathologists, Psychologists or other specialists, these would be useful to examine what methods the teaching staff may need to use to help support your child’s development.
 Children who need support may be eligible for some time from a support worker who will help your child to access the learning environment.
 The time available varies from term to term according to funding availability and your child’s needs.
-Regional support such as the Disability Coordinator, Speech Pathologist, Psychologist, Hearing Consultant, etc. may need to be in contact with families and the Director to ensure that your child’s needs are met as well as possible.
+Regional support such as the Disability Coordinator, Speech Pathologist, Psychologist, Hearing Consultant, etc. may need to be in contact with families and the Director to ensure that your child’s needs are met.
 If you believe that your child will need support as soon as they enter Kindergarten please contact the Director as soon as possible to provide the Kindergarten with information about your child’s needs.